The Ernst-Abbe-Fonds is a foundation dedicated to research in the fields of fine mechanics, optics, electronics, glass and ceramic glass.

-The Otto Schott Research Award is presented for outstanding achievements in the field of glass and glass ceramic in basic research and application.
+The Otto Schott Research Award carries a cash prize of 25,000 Euro.
+It is presented for outstanding achievements in the field of glass and glass ceramic in basic research and application.

 The list of winners includes the names of two future Nobel Prize winners: Egyptian-born American Ahmed A. Zewail received the Carl Zeiss Research Award in 1992 and the Nobel Prize for Chemistry in 1999.

 American Eric A. Cornell won the Nobel Prize for Physics five years after garnering the Carl Zeiss Research Award in 2001.

 Born in Eisenach on January 23, 1840, Ernst Abbe was a physicist, inventor, entrepreneur and social reformer.

 With his theory of image formation in the microscope, he is seen as one of the founders of scientific optics.